nadelaja/film-club-hub/README.md

 ├── index.html         # Homepage with list selection
 ├── challenge.html     # Main page
 ├── config.js          # Movie lists and configurations
-├── .env               # Environment variables, I've also included a Environment Variables Template/Example (DO NOT COMMIT :P)
+├── .env               # Environment variables, I've also included a Environment Variables Template/Example For the Node.js/Vite/webpack peeps (DO NOT COMMIT :P)
 ├── .gitignore         # Git ignore file
-├── netlify.toml       # Netlify deployment configuration
-└── README.md          # This file!
+├── netlify.toml       # Netlify deployment configuration is using Netlify Environment Variables └── README.md          # This file!
 ```

-## Basic Setup (For Me and those who care)
+## Basic Setup (For Me and Those Who Care)
+**Notice**: If you're not using a build tool like Node.js/Vite/Webpack, skip step 1

 1. **Create a `.gitignore` file** in the project root:
 ```